-- farm milk tank.
-A unit for measuring milk or other fluid dairy product, comprising a combination of (1) a stationary or portable tank, whether or not equipped with means for cooling its contents, (2) means for reading the level of liquid in the tank, such as a removable gage rod or a surface gage, and (3) a chart for converting level-of-liquid readings to gallons; or such a unit in which readings are made on gage rod or surface gage directly in terms of gallons.
+- acceptance test.
+The first official test of a farm milk tank, at a particular location, in which the tank is accepted as correct.
+This test applies to newly constructed tanks, relocated used tanks, and recalibrated tanks. - center-reading tank.
+One so designed that the gage rod or surface gage, when properly positioned for use, will be approximately in the vertical axis of the tank, centrally positioned with respect to the tank walls. - farm milk tank.
+A unit for measuring milk or other fluid dairy product, comprising a combination of (1) a stationary or portable tank, whether or not equipped with means for cooling its contents, (2) means for reading the level of liquid in the tank, such as a removable gage rod or a surface gage, and (3) a chart for converting level-of-liquid readings to volume; or such a unit in which readings are made on gage rod or surface gage directly in terms of volume.
 Each compartment of a sub divided tank shall, for purposes of this code, be construed to be a "farm milk tank." - gage rod.
 A graduated, "dip-stick" type of measuring rod designed to be partially immersed in the liquid and to be read at the point where the liquid surface crosses the rod. - master meter test method.
 A method of testing milk tanks which utilizes an approved master meter system for measuring test liquid removed from or introduced into the tank. - prover test method.
 A method of testing milk tanks which utilizes approved volumetric prover(s) for measuring the test liquid removed from or introduced into the tank. - surface gage.
 A combination of (1) a stationary indicator and (2) a movable, graduated element designed to be brought into contact with the surface of the liquid from above.